helsing72/ops/Doc/Prerequisites.md

 OPS uses JavaCC version 6.0.

 ## Python ##
-Experimental support exist for Python 2.7.
+Limited support exist for Python (2.7 and 3.x) (TCP Transport is still missing).

 ## Delphi ##
 OPS has been used with Delphi XE2, Delphi 10.1 and Delphi 10.2.